Riverworld

 Burton sets on up the river to seek answers to the mysteries.
 Who created this world and brought everyone back to life?
 And why?
 Burton has many adventures along the way—meeting, allying and fighting with other characters, such as the Nazi Hermann Göring, the Neanderthal Kazz, and a woman named Alice, once the real-life model for Lewis Carroll's protagonist in Alice's Adventures in Wonderland.

 Yes, we've gone through the looking-glass here.
 But it's a rational world we're in, however crazy the above scenario may sound.
-Our search with Burton is more than a fantasy or science fiction search for the wizard behind the scenes.
+Our quest with Burton is more than a fantasy or science fiction search for the wizard behind the scenes.
 It becomes a metaphysical search as well, a search for meaning in any of our lives.

 In The Fabulous Riverboat, the second great novel in the Riverworld series, the narrative focus switches to Samuel Clemens (aka Mark Twain) who teams up with England's infamous King John and a race of Vikings in a quest similar to Burton's of the first novel.
 In a Connecticut Yankee-style plot, Clemens uses nineteenth-century technology to build a boat equipped with weapons to fight their way along the river.
 Further mysteries of the Riverworld are uncovered, setting the stage for the final push for answers.